-Recognise it’s normal – Whether or not you’ve had a diagnosis of anxiety, feeling worried about the pandemic is completely natural.
-No-one knows exactly what things will be like, other than that it will be a while before life returns to the pre-lockdown normal.
+Recognise it’s normal – Whether or not you’ve had a diagnosis of anxiety, feeling worried about the lockdown restrictions lifting is completely natural.
+No-one knows exactly what things will be like, other than that it will be a while before life returns to the pre-lockdown normal, and having some anxiety about mixing more with others is fine.
 Remember that you’re not alone.

 Talk to someone – Talk to someone you can trust about your worries.
 This could be a friend, family member, or a mental health charity helpline, such as the Samaritans, who are available 24/7.
 Talking to someone who has had the same fears could help, so if you don’t know anyone who you can talk to, there may be local online support groups available.
 Independent Age has recently brought out a new free advice guide called Managing Anxiety, with more information on where and how to get help.